danilocgsilva/mysqlbkp_prefix3/docs/README.md

 * mysql login-path
 * database name
 * database prefix
 * say if going to save locally or just output.
 This variable is optional.
-If nothing is given, the just output the results.
+If nothing is given, just outputs the results.
 If something is given, the script will assume that it is a real and writable system path to where the script will put eac prefixed table.

 ### Scenario 2